All ABout Tap Dance

 Buck and Wing

-The "Shout" or Ring-Shout was a union of dance and song which gave birth to what were called camp meeting hymns and work hollers in the old south.
+The "Shout" or Ring-Shout was a union of dance and song which gave birth to what were called camp meeting hymns and "work hollers" in the old south.

 The Cakewalk became a very popular group dance because it had "attitude" wherein the dancing couples made fun of people who think themselves important and superior.

 The Shim Sham Shimmy can be done as a solo, couple or group dance with each person's arms around the next, and originally was done at the Savoy ballroom to a song entitled "The Song of the Freaks," written by Luis Russell.
-Cab Calloway's "Jittering Jitterbugs" musical short has this form of shim sham routine.
+Cab Calloway's "Jittering Jitterbugs" musical short features this form of shim sham routine.

 Bill Robinson

 The dance known as the Black Bottom started in New Orleans and later worked its way to New York.
-Some say the Black Bottom was introduced by blues singer, Alberta Hunter, however -- it has been reported that the Black Bottom was derived from "The Echo," an earlier dance.
+Some say the Black Bottom was introduced by blues singer, Alberta Hunter, however -- it has also been reported that the Black Bottom was derived from "The Echo," an earlier dance.

 The Black Bottom was formally introduced by Perry Bradford in Nashville, Tennessee in 1919 when he wrote the song "The Black Bottom Dance."
 Bradford's sheet music had the music as well as the dance instructions printed on them.
-In 1926, the stage play "Dinah" featured the Black Bottom and almost overnight the dance became as popular as the Charleston.
+In 1926, the stage play "Dinah" featured the Black Bottom, and almost overnight the dance became as popular as the Charleston.

 The Black bottom was basically a solo challenge dance, predominately danced on the "Off Beat."
 It is thought to be the rhythmic prototype for modern tap dance phrasing.
-The dance featured the slapping of the backside while hopping forward and backward, stamping the feet, and gyrations of the torso while making arm movements to music with an occasional Heel-Toe scoop.
+The dance featured the slapping of the backside while hopping forward and backward, stamping the feet, and gyrations of the torso while making arm movements to the music with an occasional Heel-Toe scoop.

-Basic Step: (from Dance Magazine -- September 1927): This, as with all other dances, is a mixture of Jazz steps.
+This, as with all other dances, is a mixture of Jazz steps.
 The Basic step, however, is one dependent entirely on rhythm.
 This step is 2 long stamps, first right, then left, followed by 4 short ones; they are done off the regular beat of the music.
 Accompanying this, the index finger on both hands is pointing up, and the eyes are rolling.
 Any other steps may be done to lengthen the dance.

-Black Bottom Lyric's: (from George White Scandals -1927)
+(from George White Scandals - 1927)

 Hop Down front and then you doodle (Slide) back,